 Instructors are required for drivers in Groups 1 and 2 because they are very effective at relaying all levels of information while showing drivers both the fastest and safest way to get around the track.

 The only way for Group 1 and 2 drivers to get solo track time is to get "signed off" by an instructor.
 Standard levels of skill and knowledge have been set forth by NASA.
 Until the instructor feels your skills are up to our standards, you will not be allowed on the track alone.
 Signing off may take as little as a few laps to as much as all day.

 Time Trial and Shootout (if time trial is scheduled): In the afternoon, once each group has had its sessions on the track, we usually set up a Time Trial according to NASA regulations.

 Rules: Rules of conduct, both on-track and off, will be enforced according to the NASA Club Codes and Regulations (CCR) rulebook Click HERE to download for free!.
 Participants are expected to be familiar with the CCR before any open track event.
 Policies include those regarding contact between cars (it's not allowed), sportsmanlike conduct (it's required), and much more.
-Order your copy, for $20 delivered, from firstname.lastname@example.org by sending your information and requesting a copy of the rules.
+Order your copy, for $30 delivered, from registration - at - nasa-se.com by sending your information and requesting a copy of the rules.